Tricky legacies

-"tricky legacies" is the fifth episode of the fourth season of the American dark comedy crime drama television series Barry.
-It is the 29th overall episode of the series and was written and directed by series creator Bill Hader, who also serves as lead actor.
+"tricky legacies" is the fifth episode of the fourth season of the American crime tragicomedy television series Barry.
+It is the 29th overall episode of the series and was written and directed by series co-creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on May 7, 2023, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest.
 In the episode, Barry's and Sally's new life eight years after his escape from prison is explored as they live with their son, John.
 Gene, who has been hiding outside the country during this time, returns to LA in light of important news concerning his legacy.

 According to Nielsen Media Research, the episode was seen by an estimated 0.279 million household viewers and gained a 0.07 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the series' new focus, performances (particularly Goldberg), tone, character development, directing and ending.